Isaac Hecker: Establishment of order

-During his months in Rome, Isaac had determined that the best way to serve the church in the United States was to establish a congregation of priests to labor for the conversion of his native land.
-Pope Pius approved his plan and encouraged him to take the steps necessary for its realization.
-"To me, the future looks bright, hopeful, full of promise," he wrote home, "and I feel confident in God's providence and assured of his grace in our regard."

-The outcome was that Hecker, George Deshon, Augustine Hewit, Francis Baker, and Clarence Walworth, all of whom were American Redemptorists, were permitted by Pope Pius IX in 1858 to form the separate religious community of the Paulists.

-Hecker returned to America from Rome and gathered his American friends Hewit, Baker, and Deshon to plan their congregation.
-Archbishop John Hughes accepted the men into his New York archdiocese, giving them a parish on 59th Street for their home.
-The five men decided on calling themselves the "Missionary Priests of St. Paul the Apostle."
-The priests, popularly known as the Paulists, conducted parish missions and retreats for non-Catholics.
+Hecker returned to New York from Rome and gathered his American friends Hewit, Baker, and Deshon to plan their congregation.
+Archbishop Hughes accepted the priests into the archdiocese, giving them a frame building in Manhattan to serve as their base.
+They constructed the first Church of St. Paul the Apostle, along with a rectory, on that site in 1859.
+The priests decided to call themselves the "Missionary Priests of St. Paul the Apostle" and elected Hecker as their superior.

-Between 1867 and 1869, Hecker, directly addressing Protestants from lecture platforms, delivered more than 56 lecture series, traveling from Boston to Missouri, from Chicago to Hartford.
-During one Western tour, he traveled more than 4,500 miles and spoke to more than 30,000 people, two-thirds of whom were non-Catholics.
-Hecker's first biographer, Walter Elliot, wrote: "We can never forget how distinctly American was the impression of his personality.
+Between 1867 and 1869, Hecker embarked on a long lecture tour across the United States, delivering at least 56 lecture series.
+During one tour in the western states, he traveled over 4,500 miles and addressed over 30,000 people, most of whom were non-Catholic.
+Hecker's first biographer, the Paulist priest Walter Elliott, wrote: "We can never forget how distinctly American was the impression of his personality.
 We heard the nation's greatest men then living. ...Father Hecker was so plainly a great man of this type, so evidently an outgrowth of our institutions, that he stamped American on every Catholic argument he proposed. ...Never was a man a more Catholic than Father Hecker, simply, calmly, joyfully, entirely Catholic."
-Another writer quipped, "He is putting American machinery into the ancient ark and is getting ready to run her by steam."

-In April 1865, adding the written word to his speaking campaign, Isaac launched The Catholic World, a monthly magazine.
-A year later, he founded the Catholic Publication Society (now the Paulist Press) to disseminate Catholic doctrine on a large scale, primarily for non-Catholics.
+In April 1865, Hecker launched The Catholic World, a monthly magazine for the Paulists.
+A year later, he founded the Catholic Publication Society to spread Catholic doctrine to non-Catholics.
+Today it is the Paulist Press.
 In 1870, he established The Young Catholic, a magazine for young boys and girls.

-In 1869-70, Hecker attended the First Vatican Council as a theologian for Bishop James Gibbons of North Carolina.
-On the trip, he visited Assisi, home of Francis of Assisi.
+In 1869, Hecker attended the First Vatican Council in Rome, acting as a theologian for Bishop James Gibbons of North Carolina.
+While in Italy, Hecker visited the town of Assisi, the birthplace of Francis of Assisi.
 "Francis touched the chords of feeling and aspiration of the hearts of his time and organized them for united action," Hecker wrote in his journal.